jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 ```
 @JkImport("org.myorg:myjekaplugin:0.1")
-class MyBuid extends JkCommands {
+class MyBuid extends JkCommandSet {
 }
 ```

-If you don't have declared it in a _command class_ `@JkImport` annotation you can still invoke it from the command line : `jeka @org.myorg:myjekaplugin:0.1 myPlugin#doSomething`.
+If you don't have declared it in a _commandSet class_ `@JkImport` annotation you can still invoke it from the command line : `jeka @org.myorg:myjekaplugin:0.1 myPlugin#doSomething`.

 # Build a Java project

-Now let's start more complicated tasks as building a Java poject.
+Now let's start more complicated tasks as building a Java project.
 It involves compilation, testing, packaging, dependency resolution, releasing, ...
 There's many option to handle it in Jeka :

 * Use low level API (similar to ANT tasks)